CORE COURSE

 In addition to self-paced reading and assignment work, students will be required to attend four webconference sessions.
 There are no prerequisite requirements for this course.
 Prior to the first webconference participants need to access Canvas to review webconference directions and course material.

-This course will be offered again in January 2024.
+This course will be offered again in Fall 2024.

 For further course details contact at ICCIE at 802-651-9050.